InfiXAI/InfiGUI-G1/README.md

 </div>

 ## 🔥 News
+- 🔥 ***`2025/11/8`*** Our paper "[InfiGUI-G1: Advancing GUI Grounding with Adaptive Exploration Policy Optimization](https://arxiv.org/abs/2508.05731)" is accepted by AAAI 2026 as an Oral Presentation.
 - 🔥 ***`2025/08/11`*** Our paper "[InfiGUI-G1: Advancing GUI Grounding with Adaptive Exploration Policy Optimization](https://arxiv.org/abs/2508.05731)" released.
 - 🔥 ***`2025/05/15`*** Our paper "[OS Agents: A Survey on MLLM-based Agents for Computer, Phone and Browser Use](https://os-agent-survey.github.io/)" is accepted by *ACL 2025*.
 - 🔥 ***`2025/4/19`*** Our paper "[InfiGUI-R1: Advancing Multimodal GUI Agents from Reactive Actors to Deliberative Reasoners](https://arxiv.org/abs/2504.14239)" released.